Swinburne University of Technology

 Learning outcomes

-- Systematically review and critically evaluate research from a variety of sources to inform their knowledge and conceptual understandings in psychology.
+- Systematically review, evaluate, consolidate and synthesise research from a variety of sources to develop advanced psychological knowledge.

-- Critically analyse information to generate creative solutions to solve complex problems in the area of psychology.
+- Analyse, evaluate and transform information to generate creative solutions to solve complex applied and theoretical problems in psychology.

 Career outcomes